compusciencing/compusciencing.github.io/_posts/2020-05-04-report-cs-teaching-methods.md

 An application for this research is in progress for an application for review to Missouri State University's [Institutional Review Board](https://ora.missouristate.edu/IRB.htm).

-Read multiple papers including Dr. Saquer's pedegologcal approaches to simplify Dynamic Programming [1] and a study of engagement in the compuer science classroom [2].
+As part of this investigation, I read multiple papers including Dr. Saquer's pedegologcal approaches to simplify Dynamic Programming [3] and a study of engagement in the computer science classroom [4].

 # Future Work
-Online activies will be discussed with Dr. Saquer and potentially developed for the Spring 2021 semester.
+I will discuss online activies with Dr. Saquer and potentially develop them for the Spring 2021 semester.

-As studied by John Aycock in [3], I would like to use my ❤️ for computer science history by working to develop a course that uses the challenges and constraints of past computer scientists/developers/etc. to teach modern students valuable skills for the future.
+As studied by John Aycock in [5], I would like to use my ❤️ for computer science history by working to develop a course that uses the challenges and constraints of past computer scientists/developers/etc. to teach modern students valuable skills for the future.

 ## References
+[1] Anon.
+Example layout of a 5 x 5 grid set up by the volunteer, Computer Science Education Research Group, University of Canterbury. https://csunplugged.org/en/topics/error-detection-and-correction/unit-plan/parity-magic/
+[2] Anon.
+Adding a parity bit to each row and column., Computer Science Education Research Group, University of Canterbury. https://csunplugged.org/en/topics/error-detection-and-correction/unit-plan/parity-magic/
-[1] Jamil Saquer.
+[3] Jamil Saquer.
 2016.
 An Approach To Making Dynamic Programming Easier For Students In The Computer Science Curriculum.
 The International Journal of E-Learning and Educational Technologies in the Digital Media 2, 4 (2016), 157–165.
 DOI:http://dx.doi.org/10.17781/p002223

-[2] Johanna Pirker, Maria Riffnaller-Schiefer, and Christian Gütl.
+[4] Johanna Pirker, Maria Riffnaller-Schiefer, and Christian Gütl.
 2014.
 Motivational active learning.
 Proceedings of the 2014 conference on Innovation & technology in computer science education - ITiCSE 14 (2014).
 DOI:http://dx.doi.org/10.1145/2591708.2591750

-[3] John Aycock.
+[5] John Aycock.
 2015.
 Applied Computer History.
 Proceedings of the 2015 ACM Conference on Innovation and Technology in Computer Science Education - ITiCSE 15 (2015).
 DOI:http://dx.doi.org/10.1145/2729094.2742583